xmlark/msv/relames/doc/README.txt

 an element mathces a pattern, schematron constraints are checked for that element.

-In plain Schematron, a <rule> element supplies context information.
+In plain Schematron, a <rule> element determines the context node against which those assertions are evaluated.
-In Schematron-annotated RELAX NG, on the other hand, an <element> pattern supplies the context information instead.
+In Schematron-annotated RELAX NG, on the other hand, the element that matches the <element> pattern will become the context information instead.

-This tool also supports the use of <rule> elements in RELAX NG grammar.
+Relames also supports the use of <rule> elements in RELAX NG grammar.

 <define name="root" xmlns:s="http://www.ascc.net/xml/schematron">
   <element name="root">